 Next, we turn to estimating equation (3).
 Our results are presented in tables 6A and 6B.
-We pool our data for the German, West German, and East German samples, but we also distinguish stabilization effects by state size.
-Let us first focus on our pooled samples in table 6A.
-In the period from 1970 to 1994, the degree of stabilization ranges between 34.8 percent and 46.7 percent.
-The contribution of the horizontal transfers is around 10 percent.
-While the redistribution of VAT revenue contributes 3.3 percent of stabilization, horizontal transfer payments between states contribute the largest part, namely 6.9 percent.
+We pool our data for the German, West German, and East German samples, but we also distinguish stabilization effects by state size.22 Let us first focus on our pooled samples in table 6A.
+In the period from 1970 to 1994, the cumulative degree of stabilization is 46.7 percent.
+Of the components of the fiscal equalization mechanism, the contribution of the horizontal transfers is around 10 percent.
+While the redistribution of VAT revenue contributes 3.3 percent of stabilization, horizontal transfer payments between states contribute the largest part with 6.9 percent.
 Federal grants to states play the smallest role with 1.7 percent.